For information and news, see Self-managed super funds on the ATO website.

 For information phone the ATO 1800 802 308 or download the direct debit request from the ATO website.

 SMSFs that receive employer contributions (other than from an employer that is a related-party) are required to have an electronic service address (ESA) obtained from a registered service provider to enable electronic remittances to be sent when employers make super contribution payments.
 The ESA will also be used by the ATO to inform you of any super payments made to the SMSF by the ATO.

 Enter at C your electronic service address alias.
 The ATO will use it to send electronic remittances of ATO super payments that it makes to your SMSF.

 An ESA is not an email address, not is it of the SMSF or the contact details of the SMSF messaging provider.

 If your SMSF does not have an ESA, you will be sent a manual remittance about any super payments made to your SMSF.

 For more information about getting an electronic service address, see SMSF messaging providers.

-If the SMSF does not meet the definition of Australian super fund at any time during the income year, the SMSF is NOT a complying SMSF and won't receive the concessional rate of tax of 15%.
-It will instead pay tax at the top marginal rate of 45%
+If the SMSF does not meet the definition of Australian super fund at any time during the income year, the SMSF is NOT a complying SMSF and it will not receive the concessional rate of tax.

 If you are the trustee of an SMSF and you are planning on going overseas, we suggest that you consider whether your SMSF will still be an Australian super fund.